 - Short and long-term questions about your major, internships and career beyond Bradley

 - Questions about transferring courses from another institution if need be.

 Where do I go to change my major?

 All major changes are pending the approval from the department into which you are looking to transfer and the Registrar’s Office.
-To request to change into another academic program, it is first necessary to speak with your academic advisor, who will be able to help you determine if you should start the process.
+All new transfer students should contact their Transfer Admission counselor.
+If you are a current student, contact your academic advisor, who will be able to help you determine if you should start the process.